-The challenges a battalion commander faces in Iraq are as great as any U.S. battalion commanders faced in other wars.
-After a year of combat, from March 2005 to March 2006, I developed an assessment of my area of responsibility (AOR) in southern Baghdad that, based upon discussions with my peers, encapsulates many of the challenges other battalion commanders face elsewhere in Iraq.
-This article attempts to explain those challenges and my conclusions about them as well as my perspective of what we need to do to win, at least in my former area of responsibility.
+HE CHALLENGES a battalion commander faces in Iraq are as great as any U.S. battalion commanders faced in other wars.
+After a year of combat, from March 2005 to March 2006, I developed an assessment of my Area of Operations (AO) in southern Baghdad that, based upon discussions with my peers, encapsulates many of the challenges other battalion commanders face elsewhere in Iraq.
+This article attempts to explain those challenges and my conclusions about them, as well as my perspective of what we need to do to win, at least in my former AO.